rustiever/Sorting-Algorthims-Visualization/README.md

 - To randamize the inputs press `r`
 - To change\select the algorithm press `c`
 - To set new random color press`z` which also randomize the inputs
-- Press <ESC> key to terminate the application
+- Press &lt;ESC&gt; key to terminate the application

 ## Algorithms
 - Bubble Sort